Expert Tenant Broker "No Fee"

 • Eshave leased 549 SF at 30 Rockefeller Plaza

-Tenant Broker’s Perspective: office buildings being demolished or converted to residential are driving up rental prices at 45 W 53rd St. This trend is projected to continue.
+Tenant Broker’s Perspective: Return-to-office mandates are driving up rental prices at 45 W 53rd St. This trend is projected to continue.
 Opportunities for subleases remain available at 45 W 53rd St and in the nearby Plaza District neighborhood.

 Find My Space!